mbcovid19updates/mbcovid19updates.github.io/vaccine/index.md

 ## Vaccine Finder Tools

-Vaccine Finder tools will usually offer you some of the most comprehensive appointment and walk-in options.
-There are still many that fall through the cracks though, so be sure to also check out our curated [Walk-ins](#walk-ins) and [Appointments](#appointments) lists further below.
+Vaccine Finder tools will usually offer you some of the most comprehensive appointment and walk-in options:

 <a href="https://www.manitobavaccine.ca/vaccine-finder/" class="button">ManitobaVaccine.ca Finder</a> (by **Doctors Manitoba**)